Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-Step 4: putting all together:
+Step 4: Put it all together:

 ```json
 {